aleen42/css/codrops/pseudoClass/indeterminate/indeterminate.md

 #### Note

 - The indeterminate state of an element can be set **only via JavaScript**.
+- The above state styles are applied in Chrome.
+Checkboxes usually look different in different browsers, and so do their state state styles.

 ```html
 <!-- doesn't work if you add it like so via HTML -->